Church of Denmark: Civil registration

 The Church of Denmark conducts civil registration of births, deaths, change of name etc. (vital records).
 The keeping of such kirkebøger ("church books") is a centuries-long tradition, dating from when the parish rectors were the only government representatives in rural areas.
 In 2002–03 the traditional church records were replaced by a new national electronic registration system called Personregistrering.
 After protests in 2005, the Minister for Education and Ecclesiastical Affairs Bertel Haarder announced that people who for various reasons did not want to send their registration forms (e.g. births and namings) to the local church office could now send their forms to a central office located in Nykøbing Falster.

 In 2010 parents' duty to report the birth of their child was abolished.
 Instead, it was decided that in the future it was the task of the midwives to report all births in Denmark (only when a midwife is not present at the birth of a child are the parents still obliged to report the birth of the child).

-From December 1, 2014 all applications should be submitted in digital form whenever possible.

 Economic support

 Article 4 in the Constitution of Denmark stipulates that "The Evangelical Lutheran Church shall be the Established Church of Denmark, as such, it shall be supported by the State."
 On the other hand, article 68 ensures that citizens are not obliged to pay personal contributions to any religion other than their own.
-It has been questioned how these two principles can co-exist.
-Non-members do not pay church tax, but an additional state subsidiary accounts for 12% of the Church's income.
-This means every citizen, even a non-member, contributes with an average of 130 kroner annually (US$23).
+Non-members do not pay church tax, but an additional state subsidiary accounted for 12% of the Church's income in 2006.
+This means every citizen, even a non-member, contributes with an average of 151 kroner annually, as of 2022.
 In addition, the bishops are high-ranking officials whose salary is fully paid by the state.
 In return, certain public tasks are carried out by the Church, such as conducting vital records registries and managing graveyards which are open to all denominations.